Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 Some specific programs, devices etc. used in this project:
 Arduino IDE, [FastAccelStepper library](https://github.com/gin66/FastAccelStepper), ESP32, Inventor, China Lasercutter.

+This is not a simple project to copy (yet).
+You need knowledge about the topics mentioned above, except CAD maybe.

 ## There are important READMEs in the subfolders

 Do not overlook them.